 My Melbourne Wardrobe

-Layer, Layer, Layer!
-Melbourne weather can change in five minutes so you need to be prepared.
+We have created a specific capsule to dress you when exploring our home town.
+Melbourne weather can change in five minutes so you need to be prepared in layers!
 Simple layers that are light and a pair of comfortable walking shoes should do the trick.
 Mix up your merino with cottons to ensure you don't get too hot, and always have a scarf on hand - just in case the sun comes out - or the wind!